 Specified Information.
 Section 2(h) provides that a party may be required to arrange and deliver to the other party or such government or taxing authority as such other party directs any form or document reasonably required or requested to allow such other party to make or receive payments under Transactions without deduction or withholding for or on account of any tax or with such deduction or withholding but at a reduced rate (the full tax architecture of the Master Agreement is set out in Appendix A).

 Tax.
-Although the parties normally expect that no withholding tax will apply to payment made under Transactions, it cannot be ruled out that a withholding tax nonetheless will apply in the relation between some parties.
+Although the parties normally expect that no withholding tax will apply to payments made under Transactions, it cannot be ruled out that a withholding tax nonetheless will apply in the trading relationship between certain parties.
 The burden of such a withholding tax is allocated to either the payer of payee through the definition of “Indemnifiable Tax” in Section 11 and through the gross-up provision of Section 2(i).
 An “Indemnifiable Tax” is a tax that is imposed on a payment under a Transaction except a tax imposed because of a connection between the taxing jurisdiction and the recipient of the payment.
 Pursuant to Section 2(i) the payer is required to gross-up the payee for any withholding tax that is an Indemnifiable Tax, except where the payee has failed to comply with its obligations under Section 2(h) to deliver tax forms.

 Section 3 - Representations.

 Section 3 contains representations of the parties.
 Pursuant to Section 3, the parties represent, among other things, that their obligations under the Master Agreement constitute legal valid and binding obligations and that all Transactions entered into have been made as a result of arm'-length negotiations and without reliance on advice from the other party.
-Each representation is given and repeated by each party on each date the parties enter into a Transaction.
+Each representation is given and repeated by each party on each date the parties enter into the Master Agreement, a Confirmation and a Transaction.

 Section 4 - Market Disruption.